 - In Scotland, Wales and Northern Ireland, prescriptions are free for everyone.
-If you live in England, prescriptions are free for people with cancer.
-You will need to fill in a form, which you can get from your GP surgery. - In Wales and Northern Ireland, wigs and fabric supports are free for everyone.
-In England and Scotland, they are free for some people, including children under the age of 16 and people on a low income.
+In England, prescriptions are free for anything related to cancer or its effects.
+You will need to fill in a form, which you can get from your GP surgery. - In Scotland, Wales and Northern Ireland, wigs and fabric supports are free on the NHS.
+In England, they are free for some people, including children under the age of 16 and people on a low income.
 Speak to your cancer nurse or doctor for more information. - The NHS Low Income Scheme helps people on a low income to pay for health costs.
 This includes help with dental treatment, sight tests and travel to receive treatment.
 It is run by the NHS, or the Health Service in Northern Ireland.